Lochan Mor

 Photo of Flo Blackbourn

-Flo is studying gull migration, and is the central character in the Why Not Scotland? documentary that is released online today.
+Flo is studying gull migration, and is the central character in the Why Not Scotland? documentary.
 She spent last summer exploring mainland Europe, where in many places, nature is making a dramatic recovery.
 People are returning too, finding new economic opportunities in a revitalised landscape.
 In the film, Flo asks “if rewilding can happen in Italy, Germany, Poland and Norway, could Scotland be next?”

 Flo Blackbourn Why Not Scotland? (panel session)